jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 Scott and I grabbed a quick bite at an off-campus pizza shop directly across from one of the engineering buildings.
 I asked him about his summer experiences and how his final year before graduation was shaping up.

 Scott knows that I’m a fan of Design Patterns, but he wasn’t sure how the patterns fit into what he’s been studying.
 With only my words and waving hands for presentation I compared Data Structures to Design Patterns.
 Data Structures solve well defined fixed problems bounded by a limited scope, whereas Design Patterns define solution approaches to recurring flexible fuzzy problems not necessarily bounded by scope.
 I confessed that developers may need to experience real-world problems in industry before they appreciate Design Patterns.
 I used a few analogies such as:
 * Solving a problem with Data Structures is like being a cook following a recipe to the letter, whereas approaching a problem with Design Patterns is like being a [chef](https://jhumelsine.github.io/2023/08/21/knock-knock-whos-there.html) creating a new dish based upon years of experience. __NOTE:__ I first typed _tears of experience_ by accident.
-Though I changed it, _tears_ may be more accurate than _years_.
+Though I changed it, _tears_ may be more accurate than _years_, especially in the context of software development.
-* Learning a programming language's syntax is like learning the rules to a game, whereas learning implementation design is like learning the [strategy and tactics](https://jhumelsine.github.io/2023/08/24/its-your-move.html) of how to play the game well.
+* Learning a programming language's syntax is like learning the rules to a game, whereas learning software design is like learning the [strategy and tactics](https://jhumelsine.github.io/2023/08/24/its-your-move.html) of how to play the game well.
 * The [wheel](https://jhumelsine.github.io/2023/08/28/wheels.html) is a mechanical engineering design pattern.
 All wheels have the same basic design of a disk-shaped object that rotates upon an axis at its center.
 Each wheel must be designed specifically in the context in which it’s being used.

 Then Scott asked, “What is _Abstraction_?”
 What are they teaching kids in college these days?